TUMI Celebrates The Joy Of Coming Together For The Holidays

-TUMI, the leading international travel, lifestyle and accessories brand, celebrates the joy of holiday reunions with inspired gift ideas for everyone on your list.
+OutReach Newswire 12 November 2024 - TUMI, the leading international travel, lifestyle and accessories brand, celebrates the joy of holiday reunions with inspired gift ideas for everyone on your list.
 Featuring the brand's signature dynamic and innovative designs elevated with cutting-edge technology, this year's holiday offerings include new additions to the iconic 19 Degree Aluminum collection, on-trend metallic colorways and the introduction of an eye-catching reflective TUMI logo on select Alpha bags.
-The festive lineup also features a curated selection of travel essentials and transportive fragrances1.
+The festive lineup also features a curated selection of travel essentials and transportive fragrances.
 No matter where you call home and what holiday traditions you observe, the feeling of coming together is universal.
 TUMI will take you there.

 19 Degree Collection in Black Texture